- Case Studies

 As McKinsey puts it:

-The typical luxury shopper now has a mixture of online and offline interactions with the brand, seeks advice from peers on social media or looks for suggestions from trusted bloggers before entering a store.
+The typical luxury shopper now has a mixture of online and offline interactions with the brand, seeks advice from peers on social media or looks for suggestions from trusted influencers before entering a store.
 Of course, an Instagram post surely follows a purchase.

 But first, let’s explore the ways digital has already changed the luxury landscape.